-The staff and committee at Prebend Pre-school are thrilled announce we will now be offering Wraparound Care.
-Our extended hours (breakfast and after school club) are open to children aged 2 to 7 beginning September 2016.
-We are also now opening outside of term time.
+The staff and committee at Prebend Pre-school are thrilled announce we now offer extended hours, the pre-school opens at 7:30am until 6:00pm.
+Breakfast and after school clubs are open to children aged 2 to 7 along with flexible holiday clubs.

 We currently have places available for children aged between 2 and 5 years.
-If you would like to know more about our Pre-school you are welcome to call in and see us during session times, or contact one of our managers, Sue Rippin or Jeannine Evison on 07743 781438.
+If you would like to know more about our Pre-school you are welcome to call in and see us during session times, or contact, Sue Rippin or Jeannine Evison on 07743 781438.

 We look forward to meeting you.